Hosting Thanksgiving With All the Trimmings, Less the Stress in 2025

 Practice New Recipes Beforehand

-Hosting Thanksgiving isn’t the right time to try a new recipe.
+If you're hosting Thanksgiving, it's not really the best time to try a new recipe.
 So, if you want to cook something unique or bring something new to Thanksgiving dinner, it’s a good idea to practice the recipe beforehand.
 A week or two before, make the recipe and ensure you have everything you need to do it.
 Preparing it in advance will also allow you to make any adjustments to the flavor or the yield.

-However, if you do want to try a new food, consider an easy recipe like a Thanksgiving charcuterie board.
-These are simple to execute on the day off and still a crowd-pleasing option.
-Another option is to try a new recipe and serve it as an appetizer before the meal.
-This way you won’t throw off the main courses while hosting Thanksgiving.
+If you don't have time, but still want to try something new, consider an easy recipe like a Thanksgiving charcuterie board.
+These are simple to execute on the day and are still a crowd-pleasing option.
+You could also test a new recipe as an appetizer instead of the main course.
+That way, you get to experiment a little without risking the star dishes when hosting Thanksgiving.

 Make a Cooking Schedule

-A cooking schedule will help you know which dishes to make and in which order.
-Plus, you’ll know what dishes can go in the oven and at what time to ensure every dish comes out hot and ready for the meal.
-This is a logistical preparation that many people overlook when hosting Thanksgiving.
+A cooking schedule helps you see which dishes to make first and which can go in the oven later, so everything comes out hot and ready to serve.
+It’s a simple step that many people overlook when hosting Thanksgiving, but it can make the day run much more smoothly.

 Prepare for the Unexpected